minstrel/mystars/README.md

 * Beginnings of a nicer "look", including colors and displaying different icons for stars dependant on magnitude range.
 Also separate icons for DSOs once those are in.
 * Smoother scrolling
 * Protocols to control Meade and nexStar mounts via serial interface.
 This is highly dependant on my actually getting ahold of one to test.
 This feels like it should be a "far flung future" feature, but I think I'd like to put it in sooner than later, because I have the feeling that if this application will ever be of use to anyone, it will be as a minimalist, quick and dirty, interface to control mounts that can be run from anywhere with a terminal.
-* Clean up code, break out classes / modules into files, DRY stuff up - I wanted to put this off till later but the main file is getting too big
+* ~~Clean up code, break out classes / modules into files, DRY stuff up - I wanted to put this off till later but the main file is getting too big~~
 * Right ascension / declination and altitude / azimuth lines.

 ### Data Sources:

-1. mystars\_6.json, constellations.json, constellations.lines.json - From D3 Celestial by Olaf Frohn, https://github.com/ofrohn/d3-celestial, BSD License.
+1. mystars\_6.json, dsos\_6.json, constellations.json, constellations.lines.json - From D3 Celestial by Olaf Frohn, https://github.com/ofrohn/d3-celestial, BSD License.